gael-boyenval/debt-collector/README.md

 - `debtScore` [required]: a integer that will increment for each match
 - `description` [optional]: a string to give more detailed information about the rule
 - `tags` [optional]: an array of strings, usefull to filter or create rules groups
-- `matchGlob` [optional]: glob pattern or an array of glob patterns: for applying the rule only if the file match
+- `include` [optional]: glob pattern or an array of glob patterns: for applying the rule only if the file match
 - `matchESLintRule` [optional]: a function returing the number of occurences found in eslint output

 #### The matchESLintRule function :